-The Company is now working towards submitting a revised MIA permit application which incorporates additional data presently available to the Company as well as data gathered in further field studies.
-The Company expects that the revised MIA permit application will be ready for submission during H1 2022.
+The Company intends to proceed with the completion of the HRIA during 2023.
+The Company substantially completed a revised MIA permit application which incorporates additional data available to the Company as well as data gathered in further field studies.
+The Company expects to submit the MIA application once the HRIA document and the indigenous consultation are finalized.
+In the normal course, MIA permits may take up to one year for review by SEMARNAT after submission.